CSCfi/csc-user-guide/docs/data/Allas/accessing_allas.md

 ```bash
 $ openstack credential delete
 ```
-**Please note:** The ec2 credentials do not work against other Openstack services.
+**Please note:** The ec2 credentials do not work against other OpenStack services.

-There is also the possibility to create [Temp URLs](./using_allas/swift_client.md#temp_urls){:target="_blank"} for the objects you need to access and you can use those URLs to access the data from compute jobs.
+There is also the possibility to create [Temp URLs](./using_allas/common_use_cases.md#sharing-data){:target="_blank"} for the objects you need to access and you can use those URLs to access the data from compute jobs.
 One benefit of using Temp URLs is that no credentials need to be stored for retrieving the object.

-The instructions for using Allas with Supercomputers can be found from [the Use Cases](./using_allas/common_use_cases.md#using-allas-in-supercomputers){:target="_blank"}.
+The instructions for using Allas with Supercomputers can be found from the [Use Cases](./using_allas/common_use_cases.md#using-allas-in-supercomputers){:target="_blank"}.

 &nbsp;